Abe Asner in Polish army uniform, 1938.

 Video still from interview, November 2001

 Abe and his brothers were successful in many missions, ranging from sabotaging enemy supplies to halting German food convoys to rescuing Jews from ghettos.
 They frustrated the Germans with their efficiency under the cover of darkness.
-"The night was our mother," Abe remembers.
+"The night was our mother," Abe remembered.
 Eventually the Germans placed a bounty on their heads.
-"So much money to catch us, dead or alive," Abe recalls.
+"So much money to catch us, dead or alive," he recalled.

-The ongoing violence of the Partisan missions wore away at Abe's psyche.
+The ongoing violence of the partisan missions wore away at Abe's psyche.
 When the war finally ended, he worked hard to adjust to normal life.
-Despite the physical and emotional scars he carries, Abe knows his deeds helped to shape the lives of countless people.
+Despite the physical and emotional scars he carried, Abe knew his deeds helped shape the lives of countless people.

-Abe's passion still burns brightly when he recalls his partisan days.
-"We don't go like sheep.
+Abe's passion burned brightly when he recalled his partisan days.
+"We didn't go like sheep.
 We did as much as we could.
-We did a lot," he says.
-"People should know somebody did (fight back).
+We did a lot," he said.
+"People should know somebody did [fight back].
 People should know."

-After the war Abe moved to Canada with his wife, where they had two daughters and four grandchildren.
+After the war Abe moved to Canada with his wife.
+They had two daughters and four grandchildren.
 Abe Asner passed away on May 26, 2015 at the age of 98.